roshanbist/frontEndMentor-SMDashboardDarkToggle/notes.md

 ---

-For using gulp in the project to convert the scss to css and make the workflow better, we install bunch of packages
+For using gulp in this project, to convert the scss to css and make the workflow better, we install bunch of packages

 - install gulp-cli
   command : npm install gulp-cli -g